kavia-common/video-upload-platform-6838-6847/video_upload_backend/README.md

 # Video Upload Backend (FastAPI)

 This service provides a REST API endpoint to upload video files with a maximum size of 500MB.
-Successful uploads are stored on disk in the `/upload` directory.
+Successful uploads are stored on disk in the `./upload` directory by default (configurable via the `UPLOAD_DIR` environment variable).

 ## Features